matthewy0987/COMM2216_SlackDocs/docs/index.md

     example:
     You can use the keyboard shorcut <span style="color:green">Ctrl + Z</span> to undo.

-4. Throughout this documentation, coloured blocks are use as admonitions.
+4. Throughout this documentation, coloured blocks are used as admonitions.
 These colours are ordered here in importance and have the following meanings:
 !!! warning
-    Specifies content that must be read before proceding !!! note
+    Specifies content that must be read before proceding !!! success
-    Specifies extra informatino that the user may find useful but is not necessary !!! success
     Specifies the success state at a given moment
+!!! note
+    Specifies extra informatino that the user may find useful but is not necessary